 A part of this action may be implemented in indirect management with an entity which will be selected by the Commission’s services using the following criteria:

 The entity shall have a proven track record in advising and capacity building of state institutions in domestic violence and violence against women matters and be reputable and credible among beneficiary institutions.
 It shall be in a position to prove strong management capacity in Georgia to date, including for ensuring engagement of international agencies that are standard setting bodies in gender equality related areas covered by this action, and to have the ability to deploy high-level and technical experts as required.
-The entity should be capable also to carry out activities in the breakaway regions of Georgia.
+The entity should be capable also to carry out activities in the Abkhazia and Tskhinvali region/South Ossetia regions of Georgia.
 The entity also needs to be able to advise on best international practices, including on EU Member States values and practices.
 The entity needs to show flexibility to design activities in line with emerging needs and developments.
 Furthermore, the entity will need to prove a positive record of work with the EU in areas relevant for the present intervention.

 The implementation by this entity entails actions contributing namely to the result 2.2. with regard to working with government institutions in policy setting and implementation of DV and VAW actions on a structural level as well as with regard to promoting and supporting the implementation of specific measures and initiatives at local level.
 The tasks entrusted to this entity are to implement actions linked to above-mentioned result, to monitor implementation and to propose and introduce corrective measures and deploy needed technical assistance expertise.